Measuring sampling plan utility in post-marketing surveillance of medical products: Introduction

-This approach to identifying sampling plan utility can be most beneficial in low-resource settings.
+This approach to estimating sampling plan utility can be most beneficial in low-resource settings.
 Regulators in these settings have limited capacities for the procurement, transport, and testing of samples.
-In addition, regulators are responsible for ensuring quality for an array of medical products.
+However, regulators are responsible for ensuring quality for an array of medical products.
 Understanding the marginal utility of sampling plans as PMS budgets change can improve operational planning.
 For instance, incurring the marginal costs associated with sampling from a remote area may be inadvisable if more utility can be obtained by redirecting those resources to additional sampling from nearby regions.
 Furthermore, obtaining resources for many surveillance activities depends on providing justification to funding sources, such as government bodies or nonprofit organizations.
 Measurements of utility can facilitate these justifications.
-In addition, methods that are not computationally intensive are essential in low-resource settings.
+Additionally, methods that are not computationally intensive are essential in low-resource settings.
 We leverage the binary, pass-fail nature of much PMS testing to develop an efficient method for calculating sampling plan utility.
-This method facilitates plan comparison and means of generating plans.
+This method facilitates plan comparison and means of generating plans, and thus lays a foundation for more advanced approaches to determining a set of sampling locations.
+A case study in Section \ref{sec:casestudy}, using de-identified PMS data from a low-resource setting, demonstrates the value of the utility metric.

-\subsection{Literature review}
+\section{Literature review}